 Sweden

-Dear Steffan:
+Dear Staffan:

 Thank you for your proposal dated May 8, 2001 (the “Proposal”) regarding reinstatement of the HVDC EPC Contract (the “Contract”).
 We very much appreciate ABB’s efforts to be responsive to Enron’s requirements regarding this Contract.
 We understand that the delays that ABB and its suppliers have experienced necessitate some adjustment in the contract price, especially given the proposed Contract schedule.
 I have listed below our response to your Proposal: